HL7/davinci-crd/input/pagecontent/hooks.md

 ### SMART on FHIR Hook Invocation
 In addition to the real-time decision support provided by CDS Hooks, providers will sometimes need to seek coverage requirements information without invoking the workflow of their provider system to actively create an order, appointment, encounter, etc.  A few real-world examples where hooks may be invoked this way include exploring a "what-if" scenario, answering a patient question related to whether a service would be covered, and retrieving a guidance document they had seen in a previous card.

 The solution to this need to perform coverage discovery "any time" is the use of a SMART on FHIR app.
-Many CRD Clients (e.g. EMR systems) already support SMART on FHIR.
+Many CRD Clients already support SMART on FHIR.
 That standard allows independently developed applications to be launched from within the CRD Client (possibly within the user interface) and to interact with its data.
 As part of its scope, the Da Vinci organization will develop an open-source SMART on FHIR application to allow users of CRD Clients to invoke coverage requirements discovery from CRD Servers for "what-if" scenarios, using a CRD Client's existing SMART on FHIR interface.
 CRD implementers **MAY** choose to use this app directly or as the basis for their own app development.
 Note that CRD Clients will have their own registration process for all such apps.

 CRD Clients conforming with this specification **SHALL** support the SMART on FHIR interface, **SHALL** allow launching of SMART apps from within their application, and **SHALL** be capable of providing the SMART app access to information it exposes to CRD Servers using the CDS Hooks interface.